Earsham

 Earsham is a village and civil parish in the English county of Norfolk.

-Earsham is located 1.1 mi west of its postal town of Bungay and 13 mi south-east of Norwich.
+Earsham is located 1.1 mi west of Bungay and 13 mi south-east of Norwich.
 The village is located close to the border between Norfolk and Suffolk, and the River Waveney.

 History

 Earsham's name is of Anglo-Saxon origin and derives from the Old English for the homestead or settlement of an earl or built around a hill.

 Earsham Mill has stood in some form in the village since the time of the Anglo-Saxons, using the River Waveney to grind wheat into flour.
 The mill building still exists today.

 In the Domesday Book, Earsham is listed as a settlement of 69 households in its own hundred.
 In 1086, the village was part of the East Anglian estates of King William I.

 Earsham Hall was built in the Eighteenth Century by John Buxton and was first inhabited by Lt-Col. William Windham.
 The hall was remodelled in the Georgian style by Sir John Soane and exists today as a venue for wedding receptions and antiques dealing.

+During the First World War, parts of Earsham parish were used as a landing strip for airplanes of the Royal Flying Corps.
+During the Second World War, parts of the abandoned airfield and Earsham Hall were used as bomb storage for the United States Army Air Forces.

 Geography

-According to the 2011 Census, Earsham has a population of 882 residents living in 379 households.
+According to the 2021 census, Earsham has a total population of 935 people which demonstrates an increase from the 882 people listed in the 2011 census.

-Earsham falls within the constituency of South Norfolk and is represented at Parliament by Richard Bacon MP of the Conservative Party.
-For the purposes of local government, the parish falls within the district of South Norfolk.
+Earsham is located along the course of the River Waveney and the A143, between Gorleston-on-Sea and Haverhill.

 All Saints' Church

-Earsham's parish church dates from the Fourteenth Century and is rare for an East Anglian church due to the fact it features a spire.
-The stone font depicts the seven sacraments and crucifixion of Jesus Christ whilst the Continental stained glass shows Saint Joseph amongst others.
+Earsham's parish church is located on Mill Road, dates from the Fourteenth Century and has been Grade I listed since 1959.

+All Saints' is a rarity for an East Anglian church as its tower is topped by a spire.
+Inside the church, is a Medieval font depicting the seven sacraments and the crucifixion of Jesus as well as stained-glass from Europe and roundels from the workshops of Robert Allen and Samuel Yarrington.

 Amenities

-Earsham's Queen's Head has operated as a coaching inn since the mid-Nineteenth Century, the pub remains open to this day.
+Earsham's Queen's Head has operated as a coaching inn since the mid-19th century, the pub remains open to this day.